 Infrastructure Summary assessment Highways The requirements of both sites will need to be assessed.
 The needs for accessing HS2 from both sites by road and public transport (including via a potential tram extension) will need to be considered.
 East to west connectivity across the line of HS2 for further tram connectivity towards Long Eaton will need to be considered and, if possible, safeguarded.
+There is currently transport modeling for 1000 homes.
 Education Land and new primary school required - full build cost recovery.
 This to be provided by a new primary school at Chetwynd Barracks and land for a new primary school at Toton agreed via Section 106.
 Health Land for medical centre required on Chetwynd Barracks site.